Comcast/xml-selector/README.md

   /** Return the value of the named attribute from the first node in the list */
   attr: function(name) { /* ... */ },

+  /** Return a new xQ containing the children of the nodes in this set, optionally filtered by a selector */
+  children: function(optionalSelector) { /* ... */ },

   /** Return a new xQ containing the nodes from this set that match the given selector */
   filter: function(selector) { /* ... */ },